Atomic layer deposition: Thermal ALD

 Thermal ALD requires temperatures ranging from room temperature (~20°C) to 350°C for ligand exchange or combustion type surface reactions.
 It occurs through surface reactions, which enables accurate thickness control no matter the substrate geometry (subject to aspect ratio) and reactor design.

 The synthesis of Al_{2}O_{3} from trimethylaluminum (TMA) and water is one of the best known thermal ALD examples.
 During the TMA exposure, TMA dissociatively chemisorbs on the substrate surface and any remaining TMA is pumped out of the chamber.
 The dissociative chemisorption of TMA leaves a surface covered with AlCH_{3}.

 The surface is then exposed to H_{2}O vapor, which reacts with the surface –CH_{3} forming CH_{4} as a reaction byproduct and resulting in a hydroxylated Al_{2}O_{3} surface.

 Plasma ALD

 In plasma-assisted ALD (PA-ALD), the high reactivity of the plasma species allows to reduce the deposition temperature without compromising the film quality; also, a wider range of precursors can be used and thus a wider range of materials can be deposited as compared to thermal ALD.
+PA-ALD can also deliver higher thickness control as well as uniformity in deposition.